How does a local Italian restaurant survive the Great Depression, a world war, countless Buffalo blizzards and a flood?

 Don’t expect a menu when you sit down.
 Look up, and your food options take up the entire back wall offering mostly classic Italian comfort food.
 Some of the staples include spaghetti, ravioli and stuffed shells along with Santasiero’s famous pasta e fagioli, linguini and clams and as advertised on the sign outside of the restaurant, beef on weck.
 Oh, and you can get anything ‘parmigian’d’ (covered with melted cheese) for just $4.00 extra.
 Need me to repeat that?
 Anything.
 Parm’d.

-The priciest dish on the menu is a full order of chicken parmigiana coming in at just $10.25.
+The priciest dish on the menu is a full order of chicken parmigiana coming in at a little over $10.
 My favorite is the eggplant parmigiana, six generous slices of lightly breaded and fried eggplant, covered in a not-too-sweet red sauce and then smothered in what can only be described as a heavenly layer of cheese, melted to perfection.

 Good food brings people together.
 A reputation of trust and customer loyalty keeps them coming back for nearly 100 years.
-And with no signs of slowing down, Santasieros will be welcoming guests, with open arms, for decades to come.
+And with no signs of slowing down, Santasiero’s Restaurant will be welcoming guests, with open arms, for decades to come.